Does Medicare ever cover dental services?

 Medicare will not cover dental care that you need primarily for the health of your teeth.
 For example, Medicare will not cover routine checkups, cleanings or pay for you to get fillings.
 Medicare will never pay for dentures.
 Even if Medicare has paid for you to have a teeth pulled (extracted) as preparation for a medical procedure, you will be responsible for the cost of your dentures.

-Note: Some Medicare private health plans cover routine dental services.
-If you have a Medicare private health plan, check with your plan to see what dental services may be covered.
+Note: Some Medicare Advantage plans cover routine dental services.
+If you have a Medicare Advantage plan, check with your plan to see what dental services may be covered.

 However, Medicare will cover some dental services if they are required to protect your general health, or you need dental care in order for another health service that Medicare covers to be successful.